TexasInstruments-Sandbox/edgeai-vision-apps-lib-build/README.md

-Vision-Apps Library Build in Ubuntu Docker Container
+Vision-Apps Library Build in Target Docker Container
 ====================================================

 Docker-based build system for vision_apps library (extendable to other PSDK-RTOS components).
 Supported use cases include: